Surgeon General calls for action to fight drug, alcohol abuse

 The report urges a holistic approach to battling the addiction epidemic that should involve policy makers, regulators, scientists, families, schools and local communities.

-The goal is to increase access to existing treatment programs, which Murthy said have been shown to reduce the risk of relapse, while expanding new and more effective programs.
-Current treatment options include rehab centers and medications.
+The goal is to increase access to existing treatment programs, which Murthy said have been shown to reduce the risk of relapse, while at the same time expand new and more effective programs.

 Murthy stressed the importance of intervening early through school programs to discourage early access to alcohol.
-If a person has his or her first drink before age 15, the likelihood of developing an alcohol problem is four times greater than if the first drink is taken after the age of 21, Murthy said.
+If a person has their first drink before the age of 15, their likelihood of developing an alcohol problem is four times greater than if the first drink is taken after the age of 21, Murthy said.

 The model Murthy hopes to follow is the 1964 Surgeon General's report on tobacco.
 At that time 42 percent of the population smoked but few recognized the danger.

-"That Surgeon General's report catalysed a half century of work on tobacco control and now the smoking rate is less than 17 percent," he said.
+"That Surgeon General's report catalyzed a half century of work on tobacco control and now the smoking rate is less than 17 percent," he said.

+Under pressure from lawmakers the Food and Drug Administration agreed earlier this year to reform its process for approving opioids.
+In March it added new warnings to short-acting opioids to bring information about addiction and abuse in line with that of long-acting pills.
+Short-acting pills account for 90 percent of prescribed opioids.